sglossary

 See also isoconjugate.

-symbolic substitution Suppose p(a, b, c), q(a, b, c), r(a, b, c) are functions of a, b, c, all of the same degree of homogeneity.
-As the transfigured plane consists of all points - that is, functions of the form X = x(a, b, c) : y(a, b, c) : z(a, b, c), the substitution indicated by
+Let p(a, b, c), q(a, b, c), r(a, b, c) be functions of a, b, c, all of the same degree of homogeneity.
+As the plane consists of points [functions of the form X = x(a, b, c) : y(a, b, c) : z(a, b, c)], the substitution indicated by

-a ---> p(a, b, c), b--->q(a, b, c), c--->r(a, b, c)
+a → p(a, b, c), b → q(a, b, c), c → r(a, b, c)

-maps the set of all points - that is, the transfigured plane - into itself.
+maps the set of all points - that is, the plane - into itself.
 Such a substitution has no clear geometric meaning, as suggested by the name, symbolic substitution.
 On the other hand, symbolic substitutions are of geometric interest because they map lines to lines, conics to conics, cubics to cubics, and they preserve incidence.

-Example: The symbolic substitution (a, b, c) --->(1/a, 1/b, 1/c) maps every triangle center to a triangle center, every pair of bicentric points to a pair of bicentric points, every circumconic to a circumconic, etc. However, when (a, b, c) = (2, 4, 5), for example, then a, b, c are sidelengths of a euclidean triangle, but 1/a, 1/b, 1/c are not.
+Example: The symbolic substitution (a, b, c) →(1/a, 1/b, 1/c) maps every triangle center to a triangle center, every pair of bicentric points to a pair of bicentric points, every circumconic to a circumconic, etc. However, when (a, b, c) = (2, 4, 5), for example, then a, b, c are sidelengths of a euclidean triangle, but 1/a, 1/b, 1/c are not.

 Symbolic substitutions are introduced in C. Kimberling, "Symbolic substitutions in the transfigured plane of a triangle," Aequationes Mathematicae 73 (2007) 156-171.

-transcendental center A triangle center X is a transcendental center if there exists no algebraic function f(a,b,c) such that X = f(a,b,c) : f(b,c,a) : f(c,a,b).
+A triangle center X is a transcendental center if there exists no algebraic function f(a,b,c) such that X = f(a,b,c) : f(b,c,a) : f(c,a,b).
 Examples: X(359) and X(360).

-triangle center A triangle center is a point of the form f(a,b,c) : f(b,c,a) : f(c,a,b), where f is a nonzero function satisfying two conditions:
+A triangle center is a point of the form f(a,b,c) : f(b,c,a) : f(c,a,b), where f is a nonzero function satisfying two conditions:

 (1) f is homogeneous in a,b,c; i.e., there is a nonnegative real number h such that